orainha/w10-facemessenger/README.md

 Clone this repository into your local machine and run ```pip install -r requirements.txt```.

-We will be providing binary packages soon.
+As an alternative, you can use one of the self-contained executables we provide (see [Releases](https://github.com/ricardoapl/w10-facemessenger/releases)).

 ## Requirements

-For the time being, you must run Microsoft Windows and install [Python 3](https://www.python.org/).
+For the time being, you must run Microsoft Windows.

+If you choose to run from source, you will need [Python 3](https://www.python.org/).

+There's no need to install Python or any other software if you opt for the provided binary releases.

 ## Usage